HDaghash/citizens/README.md

 ## Development server

+Make sure to install MetaMask plugin on your web browser to be able to use all features

-Install NodeJs & Npm
+1- Install NodeJs & Npm.

-Run `npm i`
+2- Run `npm i`

-Run `ng s` for a dev server.
+3- Run `ng s` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding